robertdebock/robertdebock.github.io/_posts/2019-09-27-what-i-wish-ansible-collections-would-be.md

 title: What I wish ansible collections would be
 ---

+# What I wish ansible collections would be

 Ansible Collections is a way of:
 1. Packaging Ansible Content (modules/roles/playbooks).
 2. Distributing Ansible Content through Ansible Galaxy.